 However, domain age does not qualify as a make-or-break metric.
 If the rest of your indicators are great, you should be fine.

 After carrying out a domain authority analysis, you should now be able to evaluate your backlinks and understand how to increase your domain authority.
 It's not easy, but there are a few techniques you can use for so-called “link building”: growing your backlink profile to increase domain authority for your website.

 Read on to learn more about link building and how it works.

 1. Create content that is desirable to link to

-First of all, your content has to be of good quality in order to make it easier to get backlinks.
+First of all, your content has to be of good quality in order to make it easier to get backlinks and increase organic traffic.
 But how do you improve your content?

 More than using keywords, in order to rank high, your content has to add value to your audience.
 When you do your research for sources, remember that you should create something that is substantially better than your sources.
 Just by gathering information from several places, you can increase your content quality.

 Other domains and authors will only link to your content if it has something unique.
 Either you have it, or you don't.
 Sometimes, that “uniqueness” can derive from something as simple as creating an infographic to show information in a more intuitive and interesting way.
 Whatever you bring to the table, make it count!
-If your content has that something no other piece of content has, it is very likely other domains will link to it. ?
+If your content has that something no other piece of content has, it is very likely other domains will link to it in the long term.

 2. Reach out to authoritative websites and ask for links

-If your content is good, you should have no issues asking for links to it from authoritative websites.
+If your content is good, you should have no issues asking for links to it from authority sites.
 If you think your content is not yet there, I recommend going back to step one.